-Foundations for a Thoughtful Judaism, a curricular project led by Elana Stein Hain, offers a sophisticated yet accessible introduction to philosophical ideas in Jewish peoplehood, practice, faith and ethics, all on the basis of Hartman Torah from the last four decades.
+Foundations for a Thoughtful Judaism is a curricular project which offers a sophisticated yet accessible introduction to philosophical ideas in Jewish peoplehood, practice, faith and ethics.
+Its content is based on Hartman teaching from the last four decades.

 The curriculum grew out of an interest in sharing the ideas that have been taught at the Institute to rabbis for decades with people who are new to Jewish tradition, and is designed to allow even beginners to have access to deep Jewish thought.
 This includes people in interfaith relationships, people exploring their own Judaism for the first time, and those who are working towards conversion.
 The curriculum is not a how-to Judaism 101 course, but instead serves as a complement for those who wish to grapple with philosophical questions at the heart of Jewish tradition.

 The Foundations curriculum covers four areas of compelling contemporary interest to American Jews: community, faith, practice, and ethics.
 Classes about these topics can be deployed in linear fashion to think through, for example, Jewish attitudes to ethics, or in modular fashion to deal with issues that have an impact on our communities such as charity, climate change or democracy.

 Hartman faculty bring these topics to partners and help prepare educators to work through insights, framing, and enduring questions with participants.

 Community/Peoplehood: This volume explores questions related to the collective experience of Jewish life: What does it mean to be part of the Jewish community?
 To what extent can communities hold diverse and shared values at the same time?
 What does Jewish Peoplehood mean today, when the centers of Jewish life, North America and Israel, are so different and independent from one another?